 Make High School Graduation a National Priority

-- A 2006 study by Civic Enterprises shared dropouts' insights on why they left school before graduation.
+A seminal study by Civic Enterprises shared dropouts' insights on why they left school before graduation.
 They cited a number of factors that would have kept them in school: enhancing the connection between school and work; providing real-world learning experiences; making school more relevant and engaging; and providing more help to struggling students.

 - America’s Promise Alliance: Captures the latest data, state trends, and advocacy efforts related to increasing graduation rates.